mozmeao/infra/docs/how_we_work.md

 ***Please do NOT add ANY secure or sensitive text to an issue or pull request in this repo.***

 Some of our cards have simple descriptions, such as "Upgrade Virginia cluster to Kubernetes v1.6.0".
 While a description like this is generally OK, you are encouraged to add as much prose and links as you see fit.
-For more complex issues or external requests, it can be helpful to write a user story similar to:

-    As a mozilla.org user, I should be able to download Firefox using Windows XP Service Pack 2 and IE 3.
-    As a mozilla.org SRE, provide a CDN solution that allows us to serve SHA-1 as well as SHA-256.

 Remember, the author of an issue may not be the engineer who works on the card, so any relevant information that can be helpful should be included.